nuggetscooking/releases/README.md

 ## Reference source file

 The repository provides a basic structure for starting your project from scratch.
-Once downloaded, configure the necessary functions, then **let's go!**.

-> The logic behind the structure of the `.story` file makes good use of the player's triggers and navigation.
+> The logic behind the structure of the `.story` file makes good use of the storyline player's triggers and navigation.
 > In this way, the library is loaded **only once**, whatever the contextual restart.
 > So the chances of this structure changing in the future are nil.
 > For this reason, the reference source file will be not updated.
-> So make sure you always have the latest version of the library.<br>
+> So make sure you always have the latest version of the library in.<br>
-> Then refer to the section **'Update'** to integrate it into your `.story` file.
+> Then refer to the section **'Updating nuggets'** to integrate it into your `.story` file.

+Once downloaded, configure the necessary functions, then let's go!

 ## Project `without` towards a project `with nuggets`.